sayan-hi/zkp-credential-framework/docs/architecture.md

 ## Fiat–Shamir Transformation (NIZK)

+**INTERACTIVE ZKP:** Multiple rounds of challenge / response

+  - Requires both parties (Prover and Verifier) ONLINE simultaneously

+  - Does not scale to async internet use

+  - Simpler to analyze formally

+**NON-INTERACTIVE ZKP (NIZK):** Single message.
+No back-and-forth

+ - No simultaneous online requirement

+ - Scales to web and mobile

+ - Basis: zk-SNARKs, zk-STARKs, Bulletproofs

+**Fiat–Shamir Heuristic:**  replace challenge with H(commitment)

 Interactive ZKP can be transformed into a **Non-Interactive Zero-Knowledge Proof (NIZK)** using a cryptographic hash function:

 \[